Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the Geforce GTX 760 should be just a bit faster than the Radeon R7 370 4G overall. (explain)
+Memory BandwidthThe Geforce GTX 760, in theory, should perform just a bit faster than the Radeon R7 370 4G overall. (explain)

-Texel RateThe Geforce GTX 760 should be a lot (about 51%) better at AF than the Radeon R7 370 4G. (explain)
+Texel RateThe Geforce GTX 760 will be a lot (approximately 51%) faster with regards to texture filtering than the Radeon R7 370 4G. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison